Best Smart Thermostats In 2021

 Who said that a smart home thermostat had to feature a painfully boring design that stuck out like a sore thumb?
 We certainly didn’t, and neither did the team over at Johnson Control.
-All it takes is one quick look at the GLAS Smart Thermostat by Johnson Control and you’ll soon realise just how poorly-designed all retro thermostats really were.
+All it takes is one quick look at the GLAS Smart Thermostat by Johnson Control and you’ll soon realize just how poorly-designed all retro thermostats really were.
 This incredibly modern design features a translucent OLED touchscreen which gives you live updates as to what work is being done.
-This smart thermostat will team up with Microsoft Cortana, Amazon Alexa and Google Assistant, so that literally any homeowner looking for voice assist and smart home recognition will be able to reap all the benefits with this handy thermostat around.
+This smart thermostat will team up with Microsoft Cortana, Amazon Alexa, and Google Assistant so that literally any homeowner looking for voice assist and smart home recognition will be able to reap all the benefits with this handy thermostat around.
 The GLAS Smart Thermostat even has the very unique features of indoor and outdoor air monitoring, which is particularly useful for those who suffer from allergies and need a controlled environment at all times.
 Wow, need we say anymore?
 If you want to make your home smart, check out our guide to the best water detectors.

 Air quality monitor

 Mobile app controlled

 - BrandJohnson Controls

 Beautiful touchscreen design

 OLED screen may be hard to read in a bright room